 The flexwing (also known as a weightshift or trike) has a hang-glider like wing with a trike unit containing the engine, seats and landing gear suspended below.
 The trike unit works like a pendulum and gives the aircraft its unique stability.
 Flexwings are often called the Motorbikes of flying as the sensation is very similar.
 The wind in your face and an absolutely stunning view of the ground.

-Airsports currently has the P&M GTR Flexwing available for training purposes.
-The GTR is one of the latest breed of high-performance two seat microlights, capable of 80mph cruise speeds and long-distance touring.
+The GT is one of the latest breed of high-performance two seat microlights, capable of 80mph cruise speeds and long-distance touring.
 Prices start at around £2k for a second hand aircraft up to £35k for the latest brand new hotship.

 The fixed wing (also known as a three axis) microlight resembles a conventional light aeroplane in both looks and control systems.
 They tend to be more expensive and bulky to store than their flexwing counterparts, but are not as weather restricted and have the option of an enclosed cockpit.
 Also a licence gained on a fixed wing microlight can be cross-credited towards the grant of other aviation licences.